AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 Plot type 3
 These are x and y graphs with multiple y values with different units.
 The legend shows the names of the variables and their units.
 The y axis has no label or units.

+Mapplot
+This is a special case of the standard graph and is active when Latitdue and Longitude are plotted against each other.
+A map is plotted behind the data aid with flight visualisation.

 Multiaxis Graphs
 ----------------
 Multiaxis graphs will have left and right axis.
 These are like the normal graphs but the text to create the graph is MULTIAXIS_GRAPH.
 To state the data for the left axis the label is LEFT_AXIS and to state the data for the right axis, the label is RIGHT_AXIS.